wenyang/azureml-v2-preview/docs/quickstart/distributed-training.rst

 You can run a distributed job by specifying the ``distribution`` section in a command job yaml file.

-The CLI currently supports the following distributed job types: MPI, TensorFlow.
+The CLI currently supports the following distributed job types: MPI, TensorFlow, and PyTorch.
-Native PyTorch distributed support is in progress.

 MPI job
 -------